 Depth Of The Litter In The Box

-This point is not quite as useful as the above points however it does pay to mention it, as not enough litter in the box can definitely lead to problems with emptying.
+Not enough litter in the box can definitely lead to problems with emptying the litter box.
 Ensure that there is enough litter in the litter box so that the bottom of the box is not exposed.

 The ideal amount of litter is 2-4 inches.
 Use a permanent marker to make a mark on the side of the box for an easy fill guide.
 Just a glance will let you know if the litter is getting too low.